Rogue Valley Transportation District: Service

-Valley Lift Paratransit
+Paratransit

 The Rogue Valley Transportation District operates paratransit service known as Valley Lift.
-It is offered to senior citizens, people of physical or mental disability, or people who are unable to utilize fixed route buses for other reasons.
+It is offered to senior citizens, people with a disability, or passengers unable to utilize fixed route buses for other reasons.
 Service is limited to areas which are no more than 3/4 of a mile by air from any fixed bus route.
-Such can be seen in their system map.
 People wishing to utilize the service must apply with RVTD after establishing their eligibility for Valley Lift.

 Fares

-There are various methods to pay fares on RVTD buses.
-The most popular is cash; however, prepaid options are available.
-These options include tokens, day passes, monthly passes, as well as punch cards for 20 rides each.
-Passes, tokens, and punch cards can be purchased at any three of these locations: